 General GRE FAQ

 What does the GRE test?
 Reading comprehension, vocabulary, writing, and math (arithmetic, algebra, geometry, statistics, probability, data analysis).
-It also tests your ability to think, to use logic, and to reason - and to perform all these skills over a four-hour period.
+It also tests your ability to think, to use logic, and to reason - and to perform all these skills over a two-hour period.

 A seldom-discussed skill that the GRE also tests: your ability to work carefully.